alphagov/govuk-developer-docs/source/manual/reindex-elasticsearch.html.md

 starts to degrade once there are more than three or four old indices in the cluster.

+There is also information on using the Elasticsearch web interface to close and delete old indices on the [Low available disk space](/manual/alerts/low-available-disk-space.html#low-available-disk-space-on-mntelasticsearch) docs.

 ### Troubleshooting

 #### To stop the reindexing job